 In my last three posts I have described in detail my restoration of an early ca. 1951 Kenwood Chef A700 mixer.
 The first Chefs, up until the A700 “D” model in the late 1950s, are all much the same in design, albeit with several small changes along the way.
-The “D” model has more significant changes, including a new body shape.
+The D model has more significant changes, including a new body shape.
 This is reflected in Kenwood’s labeling of all pre-D model Chefs as simply an “A700” model on the machine itself (and in the service manual), whereas the later D model was labelled as an “A700-D”.
-Despite the seemingly continuous small changes to the first pre-D Chefs, at some point they become divided into two variants – the “A” and the “B”.
+Despite the seemingly continuous small changes to the first pre-D Chefs, at some point someone decided to divide them into two variants – the “A” and the “B”.
 The website for Kenwood Chef Restore, a commercial restoration service in the UK, states that the main external feature that identifies a B model is a change in the motor air vent design from the single slot of the first machines, to two smaller slots as shown in the picture below.

 Another feature introduced with the B model (or at some time during B model production) was the option to have plastic parts in a colour other than black.
 I’ve seen photos of later D models with different plastic colours (green, yellow, blue, red etc.), but I’ve only seen B models with black or red plastic.
 I thought that maybe these were the only B colours offered, but recently I came across an image of an old Kenwood advertisement showing a B model and headlined; “The Kenwood Chef, Now in COLOUR!” (curiously, the machine illustrated has a black speed knob – see update below for possible explanation).
 The advert helpfully lists the colours available as: Signal Red, Apple Green, Pastel Blue, Rose Pink, Jasmine Yellow, Dove Grey and, Cream and White.